 — “Revolution” by The Beatles

-Old school consulting is being disrupted for a few of reasons:
+Old school consulting is being disrupted for a few reasons:

-Old school service delivery plans do not fit needs of current business
+- Old school service delivery plans do not fit the needs of current business

 The Disruptors: several new consulting models and services include:

 The new wave of disruptive consultancies is delivering solutions with value-added results.
 Some are providing access to software platforms, data analytics, or even products that are carefully scoped and defined.
 Others have consultancies bringing down base fees to reduce the risk to their clients and having an achievement fee for successfully delivering the desired results.

 Some new and agile consultancies have adopted a model offering clients access to an extensive network of senior, experienced consultants that can be tapped to staff projects.
 Some clients no longer hire a team of consultants, but rather pay fees for access to the network and the new consultancy structures a team of experts to deliver value.
 There are signs that consulting customers want to pay for clear outputs and deliverables, access to top talent, and information.

 Business Design Thinking approach